 Balmoral Castle was built in 1390 and has been a residence of Britain’s royal family since 1852.
 Construction of Castle Fraser began in 1575 and continued until 1636.
 It is one of the grandest fortresses in Scotland.

-French Wine Trail: France
+Road Trip on the French Wine Trail: France

 Food and wine lovers also can combine memorable road trips with opportunities to please their palate.